-- Hemp seed oil benefits for skin
+- Hemp seed oil skin benefits

 - Best hemp seed oil for skin

-Hemp seed oil love story (about the plant)
+Hemp seed oil love story

-Once upon a time, I started adding hemp seed oil on my salads (because you’re not supposed to cook with it) and even though the taste was a bit weird and it took me a while to get used to, it has soon turned into a staple.
+Once upon a time, I started adding hemp seed oil to my salads (because you’re not supposed to cook with it) and even though the taste was a bit weird and it took me a while to get used to, it has soon turned into a staple.
 Oh, I’m also a huge fan of hemp seeds.
 They make the tastiest additions to salads.

 Hemp oil vs hemp seed oil: what’s the difference?

 Many of you are wondering what’s the difference between hemp oil and CBD.
 Trust me, you’re not alone.
 The whole weed issue can easily become confusing, so we’re taking a quick look at what it is all about before going on with hemp seed oil for acne.

 Let’s get this clear: In case you’re thinking hemp oil and hemp seed oil are the same thing, the question is no. They are not, and here are the major differences:

 Hemp oil CBD oil is an oil made from the leaves, stalks, and flowers of a cannabis plant.
 It contains high levels of cannabinoids (natural components).
 They systematically choose those strains that are higher in CBD levels in order to boost the potency of the final product.
 CBD oil (short for cannabidiol) has been in the spotlight these past few years since it’s helpful when it comes to treating various medical conditions, such as anxiety, depression, inflammatory diseases, epilepsy, and much more.

 Hemp seed oil